θεότης, The Deity, The Trinity, Palamas (article)

 John 21:15-17-“Jesus saith to Simon Peter: Simon, son of John, lovest thou me?
 He saith to him: Yea, Lord, thou knowest that I love thee.
 He saith to him: Feed my lambs.
 He saith to him again: Simon, son of John, lovest thou me?
 He saith to him: Yea, Lord, thou knowest that I love thee.
 He saith to him: Feed my lambs.
 He saith to him a third time: Simon, son of John, lovest thou me?
 Peter was grieved, because he had said to him the third time: Lovest thou me?
 And he said to him: Lord, thou knowest all things: thou knowest that I love thee.
 He said to him: Feed my sheep.”

 There are many examples of the popes exercising this primacy in the early centuries.
 There is the case of the sedition at the Church of Corinth in the first century (A.D.
 90-100).
 The Church at Corinth asked for help from the Bishop of Rome, Pope St. Clement.
 They requested him to intercede, even though the apostle John was still alive and closer in Ephesus.
-This shows the Papal Primacy from the beginning.
+This shows the Papal Primacy was recognized from the beginning.
 In response Pope Clement wrote his famous epistle to the Corinthians.
 In this epistle from the first century, the pope clearly uses authoritative language to command them to be subject to their local pastors.
 Here are some quotes from his famous epistle:

 “Owing, dear brethren, to the sudden and successive calamitous events which have befallen us (i.e., the persecutions of Emperor Domitian), we feel that we have been somewhat tardy in turning our attention to the points respecting which you consulted us; and especially to that shameful and detestable sedition, utterly abhorrent to the elect of God, which a few rash and self-confident persons have kindled to such a pitch of frenzy, that your venerable and illustrious name, worthy to be universally loved, has suffered grievous injury.”
 (First Clement, Chapter 1)